Admission to the College

-Admission to the program is competitive: 985 students applied for admission for Fall 2012.
+Admission to the program is competitive: 1132 students applied for admission for Fall.
 One hundred twenty students were admitted to the professional program.
 Forty were Alabama residents.
-Forty are contract students (40 from Kentucky and two from West Virginia) through the Southern Regional Education Board contract.
+Forty were contract students through the Southern Regional Education Board contract.
 The remaining are non-resident/non-contract students.
-In 2012, the average GPA of admitted students was 3.57, and the average GRE score (combined verbal and quantitative) was 1120.
+In 2013, the average GPA of admitted students was 3.60, and the average GRE score (combined verbal and quantitative) was 1211.
 Successful applicants demonstrate superior academic ability as well as dedication to the profession, evidenced by work or volunteer experience with animals.

-Kentucky and West Virginia students must provide proof of residency from their college/university or from their state council on post-secondary education.
+Kentucky students must provide proof of residency from their college/university or from their state council on post-secondary education.
 All applicants must apply through the Veterinary Medical College Application Service (VMCAS).
 An electronic application is available at www.aavmc.org.

 In addition to completing the required pre-veterinary courses, students should work with one or more veterinarians to learn about career opportunities and responsibilities within the profession.
 Experience with both large and small animals is suggested.